statsconchris/cripto.calc-gains/README.md

 ### Wordpress

-1. Copy the following lines to your `functions.php` page in your Wordpress theme
+1. Copy the following code to `functions.php` page in your Wordpress theme
 ```markdown
 function wpb_hook_javascript() {
   if (is_single ('80')) {